MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/whats-new/pwa.md

 ## What's New in Microsoft Edge 93

-Microsoft Edge version 93 became the Beta channel of Microsoft Edge on August 3, 2021.
+Microsoft Edge version 93 became the Stable channel of Microsoft Edge on September 2, 2021.
 This article lists updates we made to Progressive Web Apps (PWAs) from both a developer and consumer point of view.

 ### Window Controls Overlay origin trials